sohail-aspose/groupdocs-blog/content/Groupdocs.Blog/2021-09-17-find-synonyms-in-multiple-files-using-csharp/index.md

 draft: false
 url: /2021/09/17/find-synonyms-in-multiple-files-using-csharp/
 author: 'Shoaib Khan'
 summary: 'In an other article we have seen that what are synonyms, and how to get all the synonyms of any word.
 What about find these synonyms with in different documents.
-This article will guide you about how to search the synonyms of any specific query (word) in multiple files using C#.
+This article will guide you about how to search the synonyms of any specific query (word) in multiple files using C#.'

-The following topics will be covered in this article:

-*   .NET API - Synonym Search
-*   Find synonyms in documents using C#
-*   Present synonym search results using C#
-*   Complete code - Search & print synonyms search results'
 tags: ['Find Synonyms', 'Find Synonyms in CSharp', 'Search Synonyms', 'Search Synonyms in CSharp', 'Search Synonyms in Files']
 categories: ['GroupDocs.Search Product Family']
 ---